Medical Coding and Billing: Is it right for you?

 Having one of these credentials will give you a leg up on the competition and show potential employers that you are serious about your career.

-To find out more about our medical billing and coding program, or any of our other programs, contact us today.
+To learn more about our medical billing and coding program or any of our other programs, contact us today.
 We’d be happy to answer any of your questions.

 Become a vital part of the healthcare cycle

-Taken together, medical coding and billing form a link between patients, healthcare providers, and insurance companies.
-As a medical biller or coder, you’ll need to be accurate, detail-oriented, and well organized as you’ll be a vital part of any healthcare provider’s staff.
+Taken together, medical coding and billing serve as a link among patients, healthcare providers, and insurance companies.
+As a medical biller or coder, you’ll need to be accurate, detail-oriented, and well organized, as you’ll be a vital part of any healthcare provider’s staff.

-We continue to support our students after they graduate as our experienced Career Services team works with you to help you find medical billing and coding jobs in Las Vegas.
+We continue to support our students after they graduate, as our experienced Career Services team provides lifetime support and works with you to find medical billing and coding jobs in Las Vegas.
 Call us today at (702) 403-1592 to learn more about the exciting opportunities that our Medical Billing and Coding School can offer you!

 Nancy Ferrante